CloCkWeRX/broadsoft-ruby/broadsoft/README.md

+## What is this?
+A fork of the old rubyforge project for interacting with the Broadsoft API.

+## Original
 We're really happy to be partnering on with Broadsoft as part of their developer's and extended marketplace.
 This is the first part of three posts we'll be doing on the work we've been doing with their platform.
 In this first